icyflame/blog/_posts/2018-07-30-news-media-expectations-1.md

 categories: news series
 ---

-_This is the part 1 of a two part series.
-The second part hasn't been released yet_
+_This is part 1 of a two part series.
+Part 2 hasn't been released yet_

 I am fresh off the [Factfulness][1] dose.
 The authors articulate one thing about the news media: